 “Shore support” is our term for the kind people in each port we visit who help us spread the word or facilitate creature comforts for our crews.
 Support takes several forms, such as posting flyers, providing access to laundry facilities, offering rides to the grocery store, or hosting a barbecue welcome.
 Even the smallest gesture can relieve stress and strain on our hardworking sailors.

-Here are some examples of great shore support:
+Here are more examples of great shore support:

-- Offer a ride!
-We regularly need vehicles in port for grocery runs, laundry, visits to the marine supply store, etc. If you can offer a ride or have a vehicle you can loan, it is a great help.
+- Offer a ride.
+We regularly need vehicles in port for grocery runs, laundry, and visits to the marine supply store.
+If you can offer a ride or have a vehicle you can loan, let us know.

-- Treats!
-Our crews love treats, especially locally-grown or farm bought fruit and vegetables, or check out our wishlist for regular household items we can always use.
-One person’s trash is a sailor’s treasure.
+- Surprise us with treats.
+Our crews love treats, especially locally-grown, organic fruit and vegetables.
+Or check out our wishlist for regular household and specialty items that can make the crews’ lives easier.

-- Laundry access.
+- Supply laundry access.
 Working with paint and pine tar, our clothes can get really dirty, really fast.
-If you can help us get to a laundromat or live close to where we’re docked and would like to volunteer your washer and dryer, we would love it.
+If you can help us get to a laundromat, or you live close to where we’re docked and would like to volunteer your washer and dryer, we’d be grateful.

-For more information, send us an email at firstname.lastname@example.org or give us a call at 360-532-8611.
-To sign up to our top secret shore support warriors email list, use the newsletter sign up box in the left hand column and check “shore support.”
+For more information, email firstname.lastname@example.org or give us a call at 800-200-5239.
+To sign up to our shore support email list, use the newsletter sign up box in the left-hand column and check “shore support.”